Galaxy Z Fold 8 Release Date, Specs & Price – ‘Wide’ Model and S Pen Slot Leaks

 Compatibility with tablet-optimized apps is expected to be excellent, effectively turning this into a tablet replacement for multitasking.

-• Display – 5.4-inch cover screen (18:9) / 7.6-inch unfolded (18:18, nearly square)
+• Display – 5.4-inch cover screen (18:9) / 7.6-inch unfolded (a wide screen at roughly a 4:3 ratio)

 • Key Feature – Wider ratio than the Google Pixel Fold; optimized for tablet app compatibility and multitasking